ARAW (ARAW) Achieves Self Reported Market Capitalization of $1.89 Billion

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 ARAW’s total supply is 4,665,366,360 coins and its circulating supply is 1,993,576,187 coins.
 ARAW’s official Twitter account is @arawproject.
-ARAW’s official message board is medium.com/@arawproject.
+The Reddit community for ARAW is https://reddit.com/r/arawtoken.
 ARAW’s official website is arawtoken.vip.
-The Reddit community for ARAW is https://reddit.com/r/arawtoken.
+The official message board for ARAW is medium.com/@arawproject.

 Buying and Selling ARAW

-It is usually not possible to purchase alternative cryptocurrencies such as ARAW directly using US dollars.
-Investors seeking to trade ARAW should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ARAW using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as ARAW directly using US dollars.
+Investors seeking to acquire ARAW should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ARAW using one of the aforementioned exchanges.

 Receive News & Updates for ARAW Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ARAW and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.